 Beata Mielcarek left her corporate responsibilities as a Data Scientist to pursue her passion of helping people to live less decluttered and more joyful lives.
-Beata provides her services in the Edinburgh and Fife areas, Scotland through her business The Joy of Less.
-In this guest blog post, she focuses on what could be one of the most difficult decluttering projects ever – a box of love letters!
-Or could it…?
+Beata provides her services in the Edinburgh and Fife areas, Scotland through her business Making Space with Beata.
+In this guest blog post, she focuses on what is surely one of the most difficult decluttering projects ever – a box of love letters!
+Or is it…?

 As with sorting any sentimental items, I was dreading the process.
 I expected it to take a long time because I wouldn’t want to make a decision about what to keep and what to discard.
 I expected to feel joy, as well as sadness, depending on what I was reading and which memories came to the surface.
 In fact, part of me expected to end up with the same large box of mail back in the garage, without having made any progress at all.

 True, it wasn’t like sorting through a bathroom or a closet; I couldn’t have done it in an afternoon.
 Rather, very deliberately, I set aside an hour or two every day for a week to sit alone and reminisce.
 I took each yearly bundle of letters (a few years ago I though it wise to at least group them by year.
 Good move!), then looked at each piece in turn.

 Looking at the addresses, I could track the senders’ movements, as well as my own moves from continent to continent.
 I was reminded of people I have not seen or spoken to in a few decades.
 I even had letters from people I no longer remember.
 And at least one of them, Rhonda H, still owes me a $100 – I will have to track her down now!